-Pastels are perfect for spring and summer events, but winter is where rich, darker hues really come into their own.
-Choose gorgeous wintery shades such as reds, purples, blues and deep greens for a stunning seasonal look.
+Pastels are perfect for spring and summer events, but winter is when rich, darker hues really come into their own.
+Choose gorgeous wintery shades such as reds, purples, blues, and deep greens for a stunning seasonal look.
 Winter is the perfect time to go more gothic and truly stand out with your style, so don’t be afraid to experiment with shades you might usually shy away from.
-If colour isn’t really your thing, all black outfits are also an elegant choice for winter weddings.
+If colour isn’t really your thing, all-black outfits are also an elegant choice for winter weddings.
 Black doesn’t have to be boring, either, as a few carefully chosen items of statement jewellery can add a dash of sparkle and a festive finishing touch.

 Layering a sophisticated cape or wrap over your outfit is the perfect way to stay warm and inject a dose of distinctive style into your ensemble.
 These chic shorter layers are suitable for both indoors and outdoors and will enhance your overall look rather than hiding your carefully selected dress away.

 What Shoes to Wear to a Winter Wedding

 To complete your perfect winter wedding look, be sure to invest in the right footwear for the occasion!
 Closed-toe flats or heels are ideal, keeping your feet warm and dry no matter what the weather throws at you.
 If you have the opportunity to stow them away somewhere, you could even take your favourite black boots with you to give your sore feet a break once the after-party is in full swing.

 Accessories for Winter Weddings